connor-passe/Sig-Map/README.md

 # Overview
 Sig-Map is an iOS app developed as an MVP to explore the feasibility of performing signal propagation modeling on a mobile device.
-While signal propagation modeling is not a new field (it dates back to the 1950's), the concept of performing of doing so accurately and in a computationally-constrained environment is fairly novel.
+While signal propagation modeling is not a new field (it dates back to the 1950's), the concept of doing so accurately and in a computationally-constrained environment is fairly novel.
 Most simulation packages are firmly focused on accuracy above all else and can only be run in a dedicated desktop environment.
-However, I was interested in developing an application that could do the following:
+I was interested in developing an application that could do the following:
 * Perform calculations on a mobile device
 * Handle a wide range of transmission frequencies and physical terrain
 * Balance accuracy and runtime